baizhanxu/final_project/README.md

 # final_project
 A project assigned by CS1602 ~~f**king~~ tasks.
 How time flies!
-Now freshmen is warmly welcomed by their first finale of a term.
+Now freshmen are warmly welcomed by their first finale of a term.

 ## Partner Developers
 **Pan Yicheng** and **Bai Zhanxu**